 You wouldn’t expect to find The Prince Hotel above The Prince Of Wales public bar.
 One’s a slightly sticky (but awesome) live music venue and brewpub.
 The other’s a swanky, designer hotel, perched high above the corner of Fitzroy St and Acland St. If you’re looking for a comfy bed that’s close to St Kilda Beach, Luna Park and Albert Park (can you say Grand Prix adjacent?)
 The Prince is probably your best bet.
 The rooms look like something off a Pinterest board, but it’s the foodie experience that really seals the deal.
 The Prince has the award-winning Circa restaurant, with Rhys Blackley running the pass.
 Plus it’s got The Deck—a rooftop cocktail lounge overlooking Port Phillip Bay.
 Round out the weekend with a pamper pack at the in-house Aurora Spa.

 Melbourne’s Jasper Hotel probably doesn’t reach the luxurious heights of your Crown or Doubletree (technically it’s a 4-star hotel), but the location near Queen Vic Market is excellent, and it’s a little easier on the hip pocket than some of the other boutique stays on this list.
-There’s 90 contemporary rooms and suites at Jasper, each one designed to represent a different facet and colour of the Jasper gemstone.
+There are 90 contemporary rooms and suites at Jasper, each one designed to represent a different facet and colour of the Jasper gemstone.
 The whole place got an extensive renovation in 2014, so you can expect modern styling (we hesitate to use the word ‘funky’, but what the hell—it’s funky).
 For rooms?
 They’re all good, but our pick is definitely the Premium Courtyard Access Room.
 Bit pricier, but it comes with a surprisingly sunny private courtyard and a vertical garden.
 Nice.

 People often forget about Hotel Lindrum.
 You’ll find the boutique MGallery by Sofitel Hotel up the top of Flinders St, just near Birrarung Marr and Treasury Gardens.
 This ‘Paris End’ of the CBD is really underrated—the river and parks are all just a short walk away, you’ve got Flinders Lane dining just behind you (plus a few hidden gems like Eastside), and the Theatre District is only about 5-minutes’ walk away.
 This makes Lindrum an excellent choice if you’re catching a show at The Forum, Fortyfivedownstairs, or The Princess Theatre.
 The Lindrum’s 59 rooms are all pretty stunning—tastefully decorated, rather than showy.
 You can kick it all the way up to a Junior Suite, but to be honest the Superior Rooms are all you need for a beautiful CBD staycay.